chintal/toolchains/msp430-gcc-ti.md

 * According to the install docs, boost with BOOST_THREAD_PATCH is needed.
 Install libboost-thread-dev and hope for the best.
 Building boost itself is a pain.
+  (Running apt-get update and upgrade first is probably a good idea)

     ~~~
     $ sudo aptitude install libboost-thread-dev
     ~~~

-* Similarly for hidapi, required version is 0.7.
-Though Ubuntu 14.04 version is 0.8, the makefile needs the .h and .o to be put into the source tree.
-Just follow the instructions in the README.
+* For hidapi, required version is 0.7.
+Though Ubuntu 14.04 version is 0.8,
+  the makefile needs the .h and .o to be put into the source tree.
+So obtain and build the sources instead of mucking around system hidapi.

     ~~~
     $ wget https://github.com/downloads/signal11/hidapi/hidapi-0.7.0.zip
     $ unzip hidapi-0.7.0.zip
     $ cd hidapi-0.7.0/linux
-    $ sudo aptitude update
-    $ sudo aptitude upgrade
     $ sudo apt-get install libusb-1.0-0-dev libudev-dev
     ~~~